 Downtown Toronto is the business and financial hub of the city.
 As the most visited part of the city, Downtown Toronto offers something for every traveller.
-Undoubtedly, downtown is the top choice for where to stay in Toronto for first-time visitors.
+Undoubtedly, downtown is the top choice area in Toronto for first-time visitors.

 You can indulge your palette with a wide selection of restaurants, offering everything from fine dining to fast food.
 It’s also a great place to shop, containing hundreds of shops, department stores, and malls.